 The paper finds that households inflicted by past poverty are more likely to persistent in poverty than those without.
-Since the heterogeneity effect is significant (atleast 27%), public intervention, of course long term in nature, is also recommended.
-Investments on human capital and information technology are of paramount importance as suggested by the empirical finding in this paper.
+Since the heterogeneity effect is significant (at least 27%), public intervention, of course long term in nature, is also recommended.
+In particular, investments on human capital and information technology are of paramount importance as suggested by the empirical finding in this paper.
 Education and having electronic devices such as mobile and TV-radio are significant determinants of poverty transition.